Last updated by The POOG on January 24, 2021.

 Chughtai et al. (2020) found that “cloth masks may provide some protection if well designed and used correctly“.
 Their statement “In community settings, however, cloth masks may be used to prevent community spread of infections by sick or asymptomatically infected persons” is a false conclusion since they demonstrated no ‘preventative’ benefit.

 The most extensive and readable review of research on mask use is one put together for Councillor Michael van Holst of London, Ontario, Canada.
 Keeping in mind that the studies cited above place cloth masks well behind surgical masks in terms of efficacy, and that most of the research in this report is on surgical masks, the cnclusion he quotes from a studty by Klompas et al sums up the whole picture:

 “wearing a mask outside health care facilities offers little, if any, protection from infection.”

-A Danish study showed marginal effectiveness in protecting a wearer of a surgical mask if other protective meassures are in place.
+A Danish study showed marginal effectiveness in protecting a wearer of a surgical mask if other protective measures are in place.
 However, statistically, the results were “not significant“.
+There conclusion was: